slinusc/fast_llm_inference/README.md

 # Bench360 — Benchmarking Local LLMs from 360°

-A lightweight benchmarking toolkit for evaluating the performance, resource usage, and cost of locally deployed Large Language Models (LLMs) across multiple inference backends (Hugging Face Transformers, vLLM, llama.cpp, DeepSpeed-MII, LMDeploy).
+Bench360 is a modular benchmarking suite for local LLM inference.
+It offers a full-stack, extensible pipeline to evaluate the latency, throughput, quality, and cost of large language model inference on consumer and enterprise GPUs.
+Bench360 supports flexible backends, tasks, and scenarios, enabling fair and reproducible comparisons for researchers and practitioners.

 ---